Pankaj Oswal: Controversy

+In competing legal claims over billions of dollars, Pankaj and his wife and their bank, ANZ Bank attacked each other.

+All lawsuits came to an end in August 2016, when the parties settled their lawsuits over their Burrup Fertiliser business.
+ANZ paid an undisclosed amount said to be hundreds of millions of dollars to Mr. and Mrs. Oswal for taking over Burrup Fertiliser Business without giving due consideration clearing their names from all allegations received.

+Competing claims

-Pankaj and his wife were accused of embezzling upwards of $150 million from Burrup Holdings to fund a lifestyle of private jets, yachts, luxury cars, and building a 'Taj Mahal' on the Swan River in Perth.
-All lawsuits came to an end for the Oswals in 2016.
+The couple had been accused of embezzling upwards of $150 million from Burrup Holdings to fund a lifestyle of private jets, yachts, luxury cars, and building a 'Taj Mahal' on the Swan River in Perth.

-In August 2016, Pankaj and Radhika Oswal settled their high-profile lawsuit against ANZ Bank over their Burrup Fertiliser business.

 The Oswals had accused ANZ staff of acting in a bigoted manner towards them, emphasising their background as Indian nationals.
 They had also claimed ANZ's former chief risk officer Chris Page had used physical force by putting Mr. Oswal in a headlock to force them to sign a guarantee over their shares that led to the forced sale of their stake.
-ANZ chief legal counsel was also accused of telling Mrs. Oswal she and her husband would go to jail and their children would be orphans if they did not sign the guarantee.
+ANZ chief legal counsel was also accused of telling Mrs. Oswal they would report the alleged embezzlement and she and her husband would go to jail and their children would be orphans if they did not sign the guarantee.
+They also claimed ANZ breached its fiduciary duty when selling Burrup Fertilisers.

-ANZ paid an undisclosed amount to Mr. and Mrs. Oswal for taking over Burrup Fertiliser Business without giving due consideration clearing their names from all allegations received.